e271828e/Flight.jl/docs/notes/design/framework_spec.md

-streaming) consumes snapshots via §12.8 and addresses what it reads with §16.4's selectors — any cell, the diagnostic register admitting `get_local` entries and deep paths — resolved at attach against the `Build` with did-you-mean and compiled to one gather, so `map_output` receives a labeled NamedTuple rather than performing its own path lookups (§17.4's obligation: a substitution that breaks a binding fails at attach, not with silent garbage UDP).
+streaming) consumes snapshots via §12.8 and addresses what it reads with §16.4's selectors — any cell, the diagnostic register admitting `get_local` entries and deep paths — resolved at attach against the `Build` with did-you-mean and compiled to one gather (the output half of §12.4's binding interface), so `map_output` receives a labeled NamedTuple rather than performing its own path lookups (§17.4's obligation: a substitution that breaks a binding fails at attach, not with silent garbage UDP).
 This is **diagnostic observation** (§15.5):